 Students receiving federal aid must maintain Satisfactory Academic Progress in their field of study in accordance with standards of the College of Medicine to remain eligible.

-For information on the cost of attendance, visit Policies and Things to Know from the Office of Financial Aid.
+For information on the cost of attendance and other College of Medicine financial aid policies, visit Policies and Things to Know from the Office of Financial Aid.

 An Emergency Loan Fund is administered by the staff of the Office of Student Affairs.
 Loans of up to $500 may be obtained for a period of up to 60 days for the purpose of alleviating an unanticipated financial need.
 There is no interest charged.
 Applications are available in the Office of Student Affairs.

 As soon as the Emergency Loan is received, the student is encouraged to make appropriate financial arrangements with the Associate Director of Financial Aid for repayment.
 Because of the limited amount of money in the Emergency Loan Fund and the frequent use of it by medical students, it is very important that the payback deadline is met.
 In the unusual situation where the student believes there is a legitimate reason for being unable to meet the deadline, he or she may petition the Associate Dean for Student Affairs in writing for a short extension.